At a Glance

 - Other info: Diversity and inclusion are at our core; we welcome all applicants.

-Hi!
-I am a young man with autism and moderate learning difficulties, living alone in a purpose-built home.
-I appreciate routine and predictability.
-I find it challenging when I cannot go out and do activities I enjoy.
-I love going out in my vehicle daily on a pre-planned route, which my support workers are required to drive.
-I enjoy music, BBC radio, colouring activities, and going out in my van.
-My mother is very important to me and involved in my support and wellbeing.
-My favorite food is pasta.
-Support workers need to be dedicated, resilient, creative, flexible, and able to think outside the box to help me reach my full potential.
-Having been institutionalized most of my life, I now enjoy active and enjoyable days with the support of SeeAbility\’s dedicated Support Workers.
+I am a young man with autism and moderate learning difficulties, living in a purposeful home.
+I like routine and predictability.
+I enjoy going out in my vehicle daily on a pre-planned route.
+I love music, BBC radio, and colouring activities.
+My support workers need to be dedicated, resilient, creative, flexible and able to think outside the box to help me reach my full potential.
+I have been institutionalised most of my life and now, with SeeAbility\’s support workers, my days are active and enjoyable.

 - Behaviours of concern